Rolling Admissions

 Statement of Purpose

-• Describe how your interest in the field developed and how you have engaged meaningfully in the field to explore your interests.
+• How your interest in the field developed and how you have engaged with it

 1. Gather all required documents